Systemic lupus erythematosus in Adult

 - Arthritis is classically migratory, polyarticular, and symmetrical and a common early finding.

-- Skin and mucous membrane abnormalities are also common with the classic "butterfly" malar rash (involving the cheeks and nose) developing after sun exposure.
-There is a range of skin findings that can occur with SLE.
-For more details, see subacute cutaneous lupus erythematosus, discoid lupus erythematosus, and tumid lupus erythematosus.
+- Skin and mucous membrane abnormalities are also common with the classic "butterfly" malar rash (involving the cheeks and nose) developing after sun exposure – This form of cutaneous lupus is sometimes referred to as acute cutaneous lupus erythematosus (ACLE).
+There is a range of other skin findings that can occur with SLE.
+For more details, see subacute cutaneous lupus erythematosus, discoid lupus erythematosus, tumid lupus erythematosus.

 - Bullous systemic lupus erythematosus is a rare autoimmune blistering disease in patients with a known diagnosis of SLE.

-- Lupus profundus is a panniculitis rarely seen in patients with SLE.
+- Lupus profundus is a rare panniculitis seen in patients with SLE.

 SLE is a chronic disease with no known cure.
 However, there are several disease-modifying medications that are effective in decreasing the burden of disease.
 The mortality from SLE has decreased in the last several decades.
 Certain patient characteristics portend a worse prognosis in SLE: male sex, age (both young and old), low socioeconomic status, and being of African descent.
 Disease phenotypes associated with a poor prognosis include hypertension, renal involvement, antiphospholipid antibody positivity, and antiphospholipid antibody syndrome.